-Your final grade for this course will be a function of your performance on five concept quizzes, twenty-five write-up and/or workshop deliverables, and a final assignment in the form of a five-page (plus appendices) venture pitch.
+Your final grade for this course will be a function of your performance on individual projects and team projects, class participation and case study write-ups and/or workshop deliverables, and a final assignment in the form of a five-page (plus appendices) venture pitch.

-The write-up deliverable will be turned in at the start of class, workshop deliverables will be completed and submitted during class, while the quizzes and venture pitch will be submitted via Collab.
+The write-up deliverable will be turned in at the start of class, workshop deliverables will be completed and submitted during class, while venture pitch will be submitted via Collab.
 Appropriately, the Gradebook section of the Collab site for the course will list each assignment as well as the due date and time.
-The specific question or topic for each of the write-up and/or workshop deliverables will be found in the class calendar or distributed during class time.
+The specific question or topic for each of the write-up and/or workshop deliverables will be found in the class calendar or distributed during class time.f

 For case discussions, you will complete a one-page write-up prior to class.
-You will then submit that write-up (on paper) in person and before class starts.
+You will then submit that write-up on Airtable before class starts.
 For these write-ups, please use size 11 Arial or Helvetica as the font, 1.5 as the line space, and one-inch all around as the margins.

 Throughout the semester we will work through a series of in-class workshops.
-During each of these sessions you will complete and submit a deliverable (usually, on paper).
+During each of these sessions you will complete and submit a deliverable (some on paper and some on Airtable).

 Frankly speaking, persistence—sometimes in the form of just getting done what needs to be done—is known to be a key component of a founder’s career.
 And so, just getting done what needs to be done, in the form of these deliverables, plays a key role in your total grade for this course.

-In the case of matters of health, or other understandably important reasons for not being able to submit a case write-up or attend a workshop, simply email Professor Etienne so we can figure out the most appropriate solution for your completion of the assignment.
+In the case of matters of health, or other understandably important reasons for not being able to submit a case write-up or attend a workshop, simply email Professor Etienne and or Professor Ransler so we can figure out the most appropriate solution for your completion of the assignment.

-Write-Up and Workshop Deliverable Scoring.
-Each case and workshop deliverable will be worth one point.
+Case Write-Up .
+Each case write-up deliverable will be worth 2 point.

 For case write-ups, you can only earn full points if the write-up is not only well-written (i.e., structure spelling, grammar, etc.), but also it is clear from the response that you have read, are familiar with, and have contemplated the case and the question(s).
-Poorly-written write-ups, or those responses that do not suggest you have read, are familiar with, and have contemplated the case, will earn a score of 0.5.
-By and large, completing all aspects of the workshop deliverables will warrant a score of one.
-You will earn a score of zero (0) if you do not submit a write-up or workshop deliverable.
+Poorly-written write-ups, or those responses that do not suggest you have read, are familiar with, and have contemplated the case, will earn a score of 1.
+By and large, completing all aspects of the deliverables will warrant a score of 2 points.
+You will earn a score of zero (0) if you do not submit a write-up or deliverable.

-To complete this assignment, you should form a group of five students (i.e., four students plus yourself), and identify a startup of your own choosing (but the Faculty’s approval) out there in the market that you find compelling.
+To complete this assignment, you should form a group of five students (i.e., four students plus yourself), and utilize digital startup tool kits to tackle local (Charlottesville/UVA) issues with global implications.

-As groups, you will work together to produce a five-page pitch that argues for how much you would like to invest in (or how much grant funding you would like to provide to) the startup you selected, and why you would like to make that investment (or provide this grant funding).
+As groups, you will work together to produce a five-page pitch that argues for how much you would like invested (or how much grant funding you would require) for your startup and why is that investment (or grant funding) required.